AlexsLemonade/refinebio-js/README.md

 | `delete` | sends a DELETE request |

 - `create` takes an object as its payload
-- `get` takes an identifier or a filter object as its URL parameter
+- `get` takes an identifier as its URL parameter
 - `filter` takes a filter object as its URL parameter
 - `update` takes an object as its payload
 - `delete` takes an identifiier as its URL parameter